Practical Strategies to Govern Portfolio, Program, And Project Delivery

 As a bonus for you, I have included guidelines to manage different types of programs and projects, which include insights and recommendations to manage 9 types of projects, including megaprojects.

-I am hoping that you will enjoy the book, and that it will become your go-to resource that will be on your desk.
+I am hoping that you will enjoy the book, and that it will become your guide for the strategic insights.